-Oil painting is enduring.
 The history of oil painting has shown us that when established techniques and guidelines are followed, oil paintings can endure for centuries.

-Below are some basic tips for creating a permanent painting:
+Tips for creating a permanent painting:

 - Paint on panel, rather than stretched canvas.
 Once paint layers are dry, they do not want to move.
 Painting on panels means less movement and a more permanent painting.

 - Keep your painting simple.
 Stick to one media per painting.
 Oil paintings should be made with quality oil painting materials.